Northern Lehigh High School: History

-The high school had been known as Slatington High School until the name was changed to Northern Lehigh High School in 1981, with the first class graduating in 1982.
+Until 1981, when the school's name was changed to Northern Lehigh High School, it was known as Slatington High School.

 Academics

 Northern Lehigh High School operates on a semester system.
-The school year has two semesters, each with four 86 minute class periods.
-Students are also offered the opportunity to take vocational training at Lehigh Career and Technical Institute and can take college courses offered through Lehigh Carbon Community College.
+The school year has two semesters, each with four 86-minute class periods.
+Students are also offered the opportunity to take vocational training at Lehigh Career and Technical Institute and college courses offered through Lehigh Carbon Community College, both located in Schnecksville.